 Jeff Martin explains the training his flaggers receive,

-“BlueChip Pros ensures you have the most qualified professionals working to work on your projects by following strict training guidelines.
+“BlueChip Pros ensures you have the most qualified professionals working on your projects by following strict training guidelines.
 All of our professionals are required to have the highest level of training to meet the BlueChip standards for safety, compliance, and conscientiousness.
 Our training regimine includes classes on traffic flow, pedestrian and bicycle management, driver interaction, specialty equipment use, emergency response, and much more.
 The team is re-trained and re-certified every year.”

 Professional flaggers understand what an important role they play in traffic safety.
 They know politeness and punctuality are part of the job, too.
 You trust them to provide important services and protect the public, so they should be well-prepared to handle those situations.
 This is a big responsibility and one they take seriously.